cockroachdb/docs/v23.1/performance-recipes.md

   <img src="{{ 'images/v23.1/ui-sessions-details-page.png' | relative_url }}" alt="Sessions Details Page" style="border:1px solid #eee;max-width:100%" />
 1. Click **Cancel Statement** to cancel the **Most Recent Statement** and thus the transaction, or click **Cancel Session** to cancel the session issuing the transaction.

-##### Identify transactions and objects that experienced contention
+##### Identify transactions and objects that experienced lock contention

-To identify transactions that experienced [contention](performance-best-practices-overview.html#transaction-contention) in the past:
+To identify transactions that experienced [lock contention](performance-best-practices-overview.html#transaction-contention) in the past:

 - In the **Transaction Executions** view on the **Insights** page ([{{ site.data.products.db }} Console](../cockroachcloud/insights-page.html#transaction-executions-view) and [DB Console](ui-insights-page.html#transaction-executions-view), look for a transaction with the **High Contention** insight.
 Click the transaction's execution ID and view the transaction execution details, including the details of the blocking transaction.
 - Visit the **Transactions** page ([{{ site.data.products.db }} Console](../cockroachcloud/transactions-page.html) and [DB Console](ui-transactions-page.html)) and sort transactions by **Contention Time**.